Totoual/oef-sdk-python/docs/source/user/quickstart.rst

 You can find the sources at `this link <https://github.com/uvue-git/OEFCorePython/tree/develop/examples/greetings/greetings_example.py>`_.

-In the :ref:`tutorial` you might find all the details and how to implement more complex behaviours.
+In :ref:`tutorial` you might find all the details and how to implement more complex behaviours.